 Right now conditions are ripe in the UK for car criminals and fraudsters to prosper.
 Used cars remain pretty expensive and many of us have less money to spend on a new vehicle.
 Criminals prey on financial vulnerabilities.
 In this blog we look at a recent publicised example of a car scam and provide our … Continue reading Buy a car without falling victim to scammers

 News Release Total Car Check (TCC) has enhanced its vehicle history products by adding a suite of electric vehicle (EV) data to assist used EV buyers.
 The vehicle history check provider has added practical EV data fields to its free, silver and gold check reports.
-The information can be found whenever a user enters the … Continue reading Total Car Check adds electric vehicle data to its free provenance reports
+The information can be found whenever a user enters the … Continue reading Total Car Check Adds EV Data to Free Vehicle Reports

 The Chancellor, Jeremy Hunt has announced in today’s Autumn Statement that electric car road tax (vehicle excise duty - VED) will be payable from April 2025.
 Total Car Check's free basic check provides current VED costs for vehicles.
-VED changes impacting on electric vehicles (EVs) The key electric car road tax measures and those impacting on … Continue reading Electric car road tax and company car tax payable from 2025
+VED changes impacting on electric vehicles (EVs) The key electric car road tax measures and those impacting on … Continue reading Electric Car Road Tax and Company Car Tax from 2025

 Don’t buy a vehicle with outstanding finance